aws-samples/amazon-documentdb-samples/lambda-samples/samples/README.md

 Python 3.x

 **Dependencies:**
 - pymongo: Required to establish connections and perform operations with the Amazon DocumentDB cluster.
-Add a layer that contains the Python module.
+Add a layer that contains the Python module and the CA certificate (https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem).

 **Environment variables:**
 - DOCDB_SECRET_NAME: The name of the secret in AWS Secrets Manager containing DocumentDB credentials.